Best Winter Hiking Trails near Sutton

 Elevation gain: 320 m (cumulative elevation gain: 355 m)

-Start point: Parc Godue
+Start point: Trailhead: Parc Godue; Car park.

-AllTrails rating: (4.2, 35 ratings (2024))
+AllTrails rating: (4.2, 49 ratings (2024))

-*Note that our distance and elevation values differ from the All Trails website as we modified the starting point to be identical to the one listed above for the Village-Montagne trail because there is no parking nearby to the standpoint indicated by All Trails.
+*Note that our distance and elevation values differ from the All Trails website as we modified the starting point to be identical to the one listed above for the Village-Montagne trail because there is no parking nearby to the startpoint indicated by All Trails.

-**We recommend not doing the loop as depicted in the All Trails map below, but rather returning the same way you made your way up to the falls because the return section follows a road as opposed to a proper trail.
+**We recommend not doing the loop as depicted in the All Trails map below, but rather returning the same way you made your way up to the falls because the return section follows a road as opposed to a proper hiking trail.

-Moderate-Difficult Trails
+Moderately-Challenging Trails

-This is the trail that most people want to do when they come to Sutton, but in reality, most combine it with the Lac Spruce (see the combined trail description below) since adding the Lake detour doesn’t add too much time to the trail itinerary.
-It leads to the highest peak of the massif, the Round Top, which culminates at 968 meters, where it offers panoramic views of the St. Lawrence plain, the Monteregiennes and Lake Champlain.
-The final sections can be very icy, particularly those that involve the steps, so proper winter footwear (winter crampons are preferable) is highly recommended.
-Most people complete the trail in 2h -2h30.
-Dogs…this is where it gets tricky.
-They are not allowed on the final section of the trail, which belongs to the Green Mountains Nature Reserve (see the dark green section on the map below).
+This is the trail that most people want to do when they come to Sutton.
+It leads to the highest peak of the massif, the Round Top, which culminates at 968 meters, where it offers panoramic views of the St. Lawrence plain, the Sutton Mountains and Lake Champlain.
+The final sections can be very icy, particularly those that involve the steps, so proper winter footwear (winter crampons or ice cleats are preferable) is highly recommended.
+Dogs are not permitted on this trail.

 Distance: 6.0 km